aridiosilva/TDD/README.md

 ### Reasons to use Mocks

+In unit testing we want to test methods of one class in isolation.
+But classes are not isolated.
+They are using services and methods from other classes.
+So in that situation, we mock the services and methods from other classes and simulate the real behavior of them using some mocking frameworks and use that mocked methods and services to do unit testing in isolation.
+This is where Mocking frameworks come into play.

+Using mock objects allows developers to focus their tests on the behavior of the class under test without worrying about its dependencies.
+For example, testing a complex algorithm based on multiple objects being in particular states can be clearly expressed using mock objects in place of real objects.

      - Mocking is a process used in unit testing when the unit being tested has external dependencies.
-The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
+     - The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.

 - Let's start assuming that you already code following some driven development methodology centered on tests (TDD, ATDD or BDD).
 Or simply that you want to create a test for an existing class that relies on dependencies to achieve its functionality.
 In any case, when unit-testing a class, we want to test only its functionality and not that of its dependencies (either because we trust their implementation or because we'll test it ourselves).
 To achieve this, we need to provide to the object-under-test, a replacement that we can control for that dependency.
 This way we can force extreme return values, exception throwing or simply reduce time-consuming methods to a fixed return value.
 This controlled replacement is the mock, and it will help you to simplify test coding and to reduce test execution time.